Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Typical stack: existing SCADA/EMS + physical-model layer (OpenModelica, Modelica, proprietary) + ML for forecasting + operator UI.

-Measured ROI by European operators: 20-40% reduction in outage duration, improved system stability during incidents.
+ROI measured by European operators: 20-40% reduction in outage duration and improved system stability during incidents.

 Renewable Twins

 A large wind farm has hundreds of turbines, each with sensors.
-A digital twin:
+A digital twin for that farm:

 • Predicts production per integrated weather forecast.